 At LC, Garnett will work with members of the Alumni Association Board of Directors, LC staff, and alumni volunteers to organize and execute events for alumni on campus and throughout the country.
 She also will provide direction for alumni communications.

 She hopes LC graduates will feel more connected to each other and to their alma mater as they interact more.
-“I want to build on the program at Lynchburg College so that our alumni can continue their current engagement efforts but also find new ways to engage,” said Garnett.
+“I want to build on the program at University of Lynchburg so that our alumni can continue their current engagement efforts but also find new ways to engage,” said Garnett.

 After receiving her degree in economics from Randolph-Macon Woman’s College, Garnett worked in the hospitality industry for four years before returning to R-MWC as director of summer programs.
 She became the assistant alumnae director in 1992 and was promoted to associate alumnae director in 1997.
 While serving in that position, Garnett earned her master’s degree in educational leadership, with a focus on higher education, at LC.